prince-ph0en1x/prince-ph0en1x.github.io/pages/the-night-is-long.md

 By the window, a drop trickles down my eye.

 ### Crossroad of Peace

+*I still remember scribbling this poem on a piece of paper while on my way to IIT-JEE counselling at Kharagpur.
+As the car was dashing past crossroads on the highway, I had long left the focus and drifted to the raging emotional mess.*

 On the track so perfect,
 All was going through,